Images

 Listing Available Images

-Images are not exposed as a standalone API.
+Images are not exposed as a standalone resource.
 The set of images you can boot is implied by the templates the server publishes — every template’simage field names the base image it uses.
-To see which images are currently available, list templates and read the image field:
+To see which images are currently available, list templates and read the image column:

 Templates